 - Public comment regarding the 2012 CHNA and implementation plan: Tripp Umbach solicited public commentary from community leaders and residents.
-Commenters were asked to review the CHNA and Action Plan adopted by Geisinger Community Medical Center in 2013 and were provided access to each document for review.
+Commenters were asked to review the CHNA and Action Plan adopted by Geisinger Wyoming Valley Medical Center in 2013 and were provided access to each document for review.
 Commenters were then asked to respond to a questionnaire which provided open and closed response questions.
-Questionnaires were developed by Tripp Umbach and previously reviewed by the Geisinger Community Medical Center advisory committee.
+Questionnaires were developed by Tripp Umbach and previously reviewed by the Geisinger Wyoming Valley Medical Center advisory committee.
 The seven question questionnaire was offered in hard copy at two locations inside the hospital as well as electronically using a web-based platform.
 The CHNA and Action Plan were provided to commenters for review in the same manner (i.e., hard copy at the hospital and electronically).
 There were no restrictions or qualifications required of public commenters.
-Flyers were circulated and electronic requests were made for public comment throughout the collection period which lasted from December 2014 until February 2015. - □ Final Community Health Needs Assessment Report: A final report was developed that summarizes key findings from the assessment process including the priorities set by community leaders.
+Flyers were circulated and electronic requests were made for public comment throughout the collection period which lasted from December 2014 until February 2015.
+Geisinger Wyoming Valley Medical Center did not receive any feedback related to the previous CHNA or implementation plan during the collection period. - ☐ Final Community Health Needs Assessment Report: A final report was developed that summarizes key findings from the assessment process including the priorities set by community leaders.